Michelle Pollack

 Since starting her coaching practice in 2016, Michelle has helped more than 150 leaders across law, entertainment, academia, advertising, and tech break free from the stories that keep them stuck.
 Her clients have earned major promotions, launched successful ventures, and finally built careers that feel as good as they look on paper.

-A certified Co-Active coach with a PCC credential through the ICF, Michelle also brings a multidisciplinary lens shaped by her former life as a Broadway and Television Executive (Avenue Q, Grease Live!, The New Adventures of Old Christine, Without a Trace).
+A certified Co-Active coach with a PCC credential through the ICF, Michelle also brings a multidisciplinary lens shaped by her experience as a Broadway and Television Executive(Avenue Q, Grease Live!, The New Adventures of Old Christine, Without a Trace).

-Today, she speaks and leads workshops for forward-thinking organizations ready to build more human-centered leadership cultures — where clarity, connection, and ownership drive performance.
+Today, she speaks and leads workshops for forward-thinking organizations ready to build more human-centered leadership cultures—where clarity, connection, and ownership drive performance.

-Known for her mix of fierce compassion, big-picture strategy, and zero fluff, Michelle’s been called a secret weapon — and “the coach who finally got through to me.”
+Known for her mix of fierce compassion, big-picture strategy, and zero fluff, Michelle's been called a secret weapon and "the coach who finally got through to me."